-Of course half of the wisdom here is to spend time with people who are aware of their own internal map - or in layman’s terms - have their shit together enough to turn up in some vaguely consistent way for you.
+Of course, half of the wisdom here is to spend time with people who are aware of their internal map - or in layman’s terms - have their shit together enough to turn up in some vaguely consistent way for you.

 I think the truth is we want both.
 We want the stable and the grounding; and the electric and exciting, all at once.

 When someone goes all out in pursuing you it is incredibly (if only temporarily) validating.
 It is 24/7 electric for a time.
 However, this level of romantic intensity is unsustainable.
 It is like expecting yourself to be happy all the time.
 It’s not going to happen.
-Feelings come in waves; but somehow we expect another person to be more emotionally consistent than we are able to be to ourselves.
+Feelings come in waves, but somehow we expect another person to be more emotionally consistent than we can be to ourselves.